 New energy efficient bulbs typically have a higher initial cost than that of traditional incandescent bulbs.
 Even though incandescent bulbs are initially cheaper, that doesn't necessarily mean that they are cheaper in the long run.
 The CFLs and LED lights last 10-25 times longer than incandescent bulbs, and typically use 20-25% less energy than the incandescent bulbs.
 With these savings, both LEDs and CFLs will lead to long-term savings for your home.

-If you have Microsoft Excel, you can use ENERGY STAR’s lighting saving tool to calculate your savings by providing the number of lights, type of light, average daily usage, energy costs, and the initial cost.
-If you don't have Microsoft Excel, there is a simplified tool version of the tool you can use.
+- ENERGY STAR Lighting Saving Tool - If you have Microsoft Excel, you can use ENERGY STAR’s lighting saving tool to calculate your savings by providing the number of lights, type of light, average daily usage, energy costs, and the initial cost.

-6"5 Benefits to a LED Motion Sensor Light" by doityourself.com
+- "5 Benefits to a LED Motion Sensor Light" by doityourself.com - Short disccison of the benefits of motion sensor lights.